Tomo2709/python-file-corrupter/README.md

 # python-file-corrupter
-A python file corrupter that edits at random the binary data of any given file, corrupting it and returning the corrupted data as a .bin file.
+A python script that edits at random the binary data of any given file corrupting its contents.
-Rename the bin file to whatever format your original file was to see the results.
+The script does not overwrite any existing file but rather creates a new file entirely for the corrupted data.

 before:
 ![freecat](https://github.com/user-attachments/assets/0e103aed-8e98-4a09-80bb-a627e7257345)